ZhangXu0963/NPC/README.md

 * **Flickr30K**
 [(Flickr30K)](https://shannon.cs.illinois.edu/DenotationGraph/data/index.html).
 * **CC120K**
-We tested the proposed method on real-world dataset [Conceptual Captions](http://ai.google.com/research/ConceptualCaptions).
-Since the full dataset is too large, we reconstruct the CC120K, including 118,851 images for training, 1,000 for validation, and 1,000 for testing.
+We tested the proposed method on the real-world dataset [Conceptual Captions](http://ai.google.com/research/ConceptualCaptions).
+Since the full dataset is too large, we randomly selected a subset of Conceptual Captions, named CC120K, including 118,851 images for training, 1,000 for validation, and 1,000 for testing.
 Since the file is too large to upload, you can drop me an email to get the whole dataset.

-#### Construct Noisy Dataset
+#### Construct Noisy Datasets
 We constructed noise by randomly shuffling some captions of the images.

-You can obtain your own noisy dataset using `construct_noise.py`.
+You can obtain your noisy dataset using `construct_noise.py`.
 And we also integrated this part of the code in `data.py`.
 The noisy dataset will be automatically constructed and saved during training when it doesn't exist.

 Since there are around 3%-20% incorrect annotations existing in the real-world dataset Conceptual Captions, we did not create noisy samples manually.

 #### Frozen Memory Bank
-We provide frozen Memory Bank that appeared in the paper for the datasets with different noise ratio .
+We provide frozen the Memory Bank that appeared in the paper for the datasets with different noise ratios.
 If you want to update them during training, please use `get_memorybank.py`.

 #### Note!
 If you want to use your own noisy dataset for training, the Memory Bank should also be rebuilt.
-You can construct noise dataset by `construct_noise.py`, and obtain the Memory Bank by `get_memorybank.py`.
+You can construct the noise dataset by `construct_noise.py`, and obtain the Memory Bank by `get_memorybank.py`.

-#### Annotation DownLoad Link
+#### Download Link
 * [MSCOCO](https://drive.google.com/drive/folders/1VULI0Pxa4Turimkndpb7LoXP34wEGmtS?usp=sharing)
 * [Flickr30K](https://drive.google.com/drive/folders/1VULI0Pxa4Turimkndpb7LoXP34wEGmtS?usp=sharing)
 * [CC120K](https://drive.google.com/drive/folders/1VULI0Pxa4Turimkndpb7LoXP34wEGmtS?usp=sharing)